Comic book convention: Attendees

-Attendees include artists and dealers offering products and services for sale to fans, and those wish to buy them.
+Attendees include artists and dealers offering products and services for sale to fans, and those who wish to buy them.
 Others come for the programming, or to meet friends or other comic book fans in general.
 Many attend for all of these reasons.
 Some later publish a "con report" detailing their experiences.

 Attendees of major conventions receive a bag with the convention program, a lavishly illustrated volume featuring themed artwork, articles submitted by members and the official guests, along with a description of the event's programming, staff, rules, guests, and any charity being supported by the convention.
 Local restaurant information and a combination pocket schedule and map may also be included.
 Sponsors often receive additional items such as T-shirts, pins, or ribbons, as well as faster registration badge pick-up and on-site meals.
 They may also be displayed prominently in convention publications.

 Official guests

 Comic book conventions typically feature official guests or guests of honor.
-These guests are to some extent the headliners of the convention.
 A convention may have as many guests of honor as the convention committee wishes.
-A guest can be an industry figure – some notable and frequently appearing examples of industry guests include Stan Lee, George Pérez, and John Byrne.
-More and more, guests also can include film and television directors and actors, as more of these cultural products are based on comic books.
-Examples of this sort of guest, frequently seen on the convention circuit, include William Shatner, Bruce Campbell, and Norman Reedus.
+A guest can be an industry person – some notable and frequently appearing examples of industry guests include Stan Lee, George Pérez, and John Byrne.
+More and more, guests also can include movie and television directors and actors, as more of these cultural products are based on comic books.
+Examples of this sort of guest, participating frequently with the convention circuit, include William Shatner, Bruce Campbell, and Norman Reedus.
 Comic conventions represent an opportunity for fans to interact with such individuals that may not be possible outside the event.

 Professionals at conventions

 Conventions provide a forum for fans to see first-hand and meet their favorite authors and artists.
 They also serve the interests of authors, editors, and other publishing professionals, providing opportunities for networking, promotion, and a convenient location for contract negotiations and other business meetings.

 A number of cons include a category for "Attending Professionals": professionals who pay a (possibly reduced) price to enter but also get a special name badge that proclaims them to be professionals in the field.

-In the early days of comic book conventions, there was little or no distinction made between the "pros" and the "fans."
-(After all, many professionals in the field began as fans, and may still consider themselves fans; and more than a few fans have also worked professionally or semi-professionally in the field.)
-Nowadays, other than in the so-called "Artist Alleys," there is more of a caste system among professionals and enthusiasts.
+During the early days of comic book conventions, there was little or no distinction made between the "pros" and the "fans".
+(After all, many professionals began as fans, and may still consider themselves fans; and more than a few fans have also worked professionally or semi-professionally in the field.)
+Nowadays, other than in the so-called "Artist Alleys", there is more of a caste system among professionals and enthusiasts.